-- a) Alternative sites have been considered for their potential to contribute towards the AAP housing requirement.
-No other alternative sites for residential/mixed use have been identified within the AAP boundaries that are considered viable and deliverable alternatives. - b) explain why the proposals cannot be redirected to lower risk flood zones: - All the development sites identified in lower risk flood zones have already been proposed to be allocated for residential/mixed use. - Rejecting potential development sites with areas in zones 2 & 3 would prejudice delivery of the Core Strategy housing requirement of over 3100 dwellings for the SCRC AAP - Rejecting developable brownfield sites could result in sterilising their development potential, with the consequence that they remain derelict.
+b) explain why the proposals cannot be redirected to lower risk flood zones:

+• All the development sites identified in lower risk flood zones have already been proposed to be allocated for residential/mixed use.

+• Rejecting potential development sites with areas in flood zones 2 & 3 would prejudice delivery of the Core Strategy housing target of over 3100 dwellings for the SCRC AAP

+• Rejecting developable brownfield sites could result in sterilising their development potential, with the consequence that they remain derelict.
 This would present a negative impression of vacant land in prominent locations.
 Blighting the sites use for future development would significantly hinder regeneration of this area, which is identified in the Core Strategy as a regeneration priority area for the District.